 Duct-Free Split System: Most HVAC systems use a network of ducts to spread heated or cooled air throughout your home.
 However, this system isn’t efficient, ideal, or even possible, especially in parts of your home off the main building (think garages and additions).
 Ductless systems rely exclusively on a heat pump, and don’t suffer from the heating and cooling losses common with duct leaks, so they’re much more energy-efficient.
 The indoor components are mounted directly on the walls, with no vents or ducts to worry about.

-- Pros: Increased energy-efficiency—the US Department of Energy estimates that a ductless system could save the average homeowner $875 a year in lowered energy costs.
-They also offer a more flexible alternative to traditional ducts, and can be more readily installed in a home since there’s less work to do.
+- Pros: Increased energy-efficiency—Just one of the benefits of a ductless system is that it could save the average homeowner $875 a year in lowered energy costs, per the US Department of Energy.
+Ductless systems also offer a more flexible alternative to traditional ducts, and can be more readily installed in a home since there’s less work to do.
 And if you’re an allergy sufferer or just like things to be extra clean, the absence of ducts means less dust, pet hair, pollen, and other irritating substances are distributed through the air in your home.
 They’re also safer, since they’re combustion-free and won’t give off carbon monoxide.

 - Cons: Some HVAC professionals feel that heat pumps aren’t an ideal choice for colder climates.
 Additionally, duct-free systems will require more frequent maintenance and replacement since the heat pump’s components are working year-round.